SoftFx/SharpRpc/README.md

 | Callback | Server | Request from server to client. |
 | CallbackMessage | Server | One-way message from server to client. |

+Note: The contract interface is not for direct use and should not be implemented.
+Its only purpose is to supply metadata for code generation.

+## Data Contract

 If you have objects as call parameters or results, they must be attributed according to specification of serializer you use.
 For example (MessagePack):

 ```csharp